The Cancer Benefit Fund has supported valuable research at Masonic Cancer Center, University of Minnesota, as well

 for research and patient care.

-Seventy-five percent of the proceeds from our recent fundraising campaign benefited Masonic Cancer Center, University of Minnesota and Dr. Selwyn Vickers' research program in areas of stomach, small intestine, colon, rectum, anus, liver, pancreas and other digestive organs.
+Seventy-five percent of the proceeds from our last fundraising campaign benefited Masonic Cancer Center, University of Minnesota and Dr. Selwyn Vickers' research program in areas of stomach, small intestine, colon, rectum, anus, liver, pancreas and other digestive organs.
 The National Cancer Institute (NCI) designated the Masonic Cancer Center, University of Minnesota a comprehensive cancer center in 1998, and in 2003 and 2009, NCI renewed this designation.
 The Masonic Cancer Center is one of only 41 institutions in the United States to hold this designation.
 It is awarded only to institutions that make ongoing, significant advances in cancer research, treatment, and education.

 Twenty-five percent of our proceeds from the fundraising campaign were contributed